pschool-in/curriculum/content/grammar/right-word.md

 My father was very naughty *when* he was a little boy!
 *Where* was the farmer’s cow?
 This is the school *where* my sisters studied.

+1492 is the year *when* Columbus discovered North America.
+This is a big park *where* you can have a lot of fun.
+*When* I was young, there were no houses here.
+I forgot *where* I kept the keys.
+*When* does the School re-open?

 ```

 ## this vs those